Meet the FOTAS Board of Directors

 Friends of the Animal Shelter, like most non-profit organizations, is run by a Board of Directors.
 FOTAS’ employees report to and are accountable to the Board.
 The Board sets policy and direction for the organization.
 It also oversees the organization’s finances, fundraising and promotion.

 The members of our Board enjoy the Board meetings and their interactions with one another.
 At our Board meetings, the input of each member is valued and weighed in a creative atmosphere.
 All members of the Board are uncompensated volunteers.

-If you would like to be considered for a position on our Board, please send us an E-mail at firstname.lastname@example.org for more information.
+If you would like to be considered for a position on our Board, please send us an email for more information.

 Becky joined FOTAS in 2012 as a dog walker.
 She soon learned that the Shelter was often filled with Pit Bull mixes and her concern led to the founding of the Pit Crew together with other dedicated volunteers.
-She conducts training for other volunteers, shows off a dog on Channel 12 Pet of the Week and is a yard manager for the dog Play Groups.
-Becky became Vice President in January 2017.
+Becky became President in January 2021.

 Becky moved to Talent on a 10-acre farm in 2011.
 She and her husband raise animals and she tends a large veggie and fruit garden, and also works training dogs.

 Prior to moving here, Becky was a Foreign Service Officer with the Agency for International Development.
 Her family spent many years overseas including Indonesia, Sri Lanka, Brazil, Jamaica, and Barbados.

 An avid dog lover, Becky has 5 dogs of her own, 3 of which are rescues: one from a kill shelter in Fresno and two 9-year-old Chihuahuas adopted from the Jackson County Animal Shelter.